 Alice Kinsella is an Irish writer.
 Born in Dublin in 1993, and raised in County Mayo, she currently splits her time between the two.
-She holds a BA (Hons) in English Literature and Philosophy from Trinity College Dublin.
+She holds a BA (Hons) in English Literature and Philosophy from Trinity College Dublin, and is currently studying for a Masters in Writing from NUI, Galway.

 Her poetry has appeared in a number of publications, including Headspace magazine, The Fem literary magazine, Poetry NI Holocaust Memorial Anthology, Poethead, Icarus, Headstuff, The Galway Review, The Sunday Independent, Hungry Hills Wild Atlantic Words Anthology, Skylight47, Boyne Berries, A New Ulster, Live Encounters magazine, The Ofi Press, The Stony Thursday Book, Banshee Lit, The Pickled Body and The Irish Times.
 She is included in Poethead’s indices ‘Women Poets’ and ‘Contemporary Irish Women Poets’.